lucapelizzari/Optimal_Stopping_with_signatures/README.md

 - For the construction of the signature we use the package iisignature (https://pypi.org/project/iisignature/)
 ## How to use the code

 For both examples we provide notebooks with step by step explanation of how to use the code, by computing lower and upper bounds for a certain choice of parameters, that might be changed by the user.
-For the sake of reduced running-time, in the notebooks we use smaller sample sizes than described in the numerical section, which might lead to slightly worse bounds, as the Monte-Carlo error is bigger.
+For the sake of reduced running-time, in the notebooks we use smaller sample sizes than described in the numerical section of the paper, which might lead to slightly worse bounds, as the Monte-Carlo error is bigger.
 Increasing them is possible at the price of increased running time and memory-usage.